Frequently Asked Questions

 Apply for credit: Avesta and APMI work with CareCredit to provide a credit option.
 The application only takes a few minutes and you'll receive an immediate approval decision in most cases.
 Apply now on the CreditCare website.

 *Note that we offer a 10% military discount.
 Call for details.
+We also provide a 10% discount for the first 6 induction dose if paid upfront.

 How do I know if Ketamine is for me?